anandshah98/Dataregs/README.md

 - Allows users the ability to insert, create, delete as well as search transaction details using different filters
 - Requires **Python-3**

-Additional modules required:
+Additional module required:
-= PyQT5
+- PyQT5

 ### Additional configuration details:
   1. In order to start the application on startup, create a shortcut of 'startapp.bat' file.